Triton: Neptune's Odd Moon

 Triton was found on Oct.
-10, 1846, just 17 days after Neptune was discovered.
+10, 1846, just 17 days after French astronomer Alexis Bouvard discovered Neptune.
 According to NASA, Triton was known simply as "the satellite of Neptune" until 1949, when a second moon (Nereid) was found.
 All of Neptune's moons, according to International Astronomical Union guidelines, are named after Roman or Greek mythological characters associated with Neptune, Poseidon or oceans.

 Astronomers had to wait well over a century to see Triton as more than a dot, however.
 In 1977, NASA sent two Voyager probes on a one-way trip through the outer solar system, taking advantage of a rare planetary alignment that allowed them to move from one location to the next without using a lot of fuel.
 Voyager 2 flew by Neptune and its system on Aug.
 25, 1989.

 Among the spacecraft's most stunning finds: icy volcanism is likely taking place on Triton's surface.
-Voyager 2 took pictures of "several geyser-like volcanic vents that were apparently spewing nitrogen gas laced with extremely fine, dark particles," NASA later wrote on a website.
-The agency estimates the particles go as high as five miles (eight kilometers) before flowing downwind and striking the surface.
+Voyager 2 took pictures of "several geyser-like volcanic vents that were apparently spewing nitrogen gas laced with extremely fine, dark particles," according to NASA.
+The agency estimates the particles go as high as 5 miles (8 kilometers) before flowing downwind and striking the surface.

 It also appears that a large portion of the surface has melted.
-NASA said that is probably because Neptune captured Triton, causing tidal heating that could have left the satellite liquid for at least one billion years.
+NASA said the melting was probably due to tidal heating that began when Neptune captured Triton, which could have left the satellite liquid for at least 1 billion years.